saulwilcox-jisc/drupal-bootstrap/README.md

 $ vagrant ssh

-Then try:

-$ php -f bootstrap-drupal.php

-This will help with the final steps to clone + configure the site.
+You'll still need to:
+- drush download drupal7.x-dev (drush dl drupal-7.x)
+- run the drupal install script
+- clone sites & modules and import a database.

 In the Vagrantfile you'll see that the VM has a fixed IP of 77.77.77.7.
 Typically this would be mapped to something more meaningful in your /etc/hosts file.

-You'll still need to run the drupal install script, clone sites & modules and import a database.

 # Search